Form 7004: Get more time to file your small business tax return with a tax extension

 - Identifying number (Employer Identification Number or Social Security number)

-Part I: Automatic Extension for Certain Business Income Tax, Information, and Other Returns (Enter the form code, based on the type of business tax return you’re filing.)
+Part I — Automatic Extension for Certain Business Income Tax, Information, and Other Returns

-Part II: (All Filers Must Complete This Part.)
-It includes:
+Part II — All Filers Must Complete This Part

 - Additional information about your business

-- What calendar year you’re applying an extension for
+- What calendar year you’re requesting an extension for

 - Tentative total tax